 Overall, the skill set should be as follows.

-Artificial Intelligence is getting more value as long as IoT develops.
-Since IoT devices and objects collect large amounts of data, people creating them should understand the techniques involved in data analysis.
+Since IoT devices and objects collect large amounts of data, people creating them should understand the techniques involved in data aggregating, management and analysis..
 Otherwise, these devices will not have any practical value.

 Deep Understanding of Sensors